AbdooSalem/cars-express-api/README.md

 Update A Car : `PUT /cars/:id`
 Delete A Car : `DELETE /cars/:id`

+### Security
+The API is secured using an API key `6Nz4Nm6CWa0Zea9ox6gI6A==`.
+The key should be passed in the headers as the following to authorize the requests.
+`x-api-key: 6Nz4Nm6CWa0Zea9ox6gI6A==`

 ## Getting Started
 Environment prerequisite:
 - Docker (Recommended version: v20.10.8).